brianhigh/many_models_with_lmer/README.md

 docker image ls
 ```

-If you some some listed that you know aren't needed, you can "prune" them with:
+If you see some images listed that you know aren't needed, you can [prune](https://docs.docker.com/config/pruning/) them with:

 ```
 docker image prune